 In order to ultimately lay to rest myths and rumors about the actual role that the Swiss government, institutions, and private companies played throughout WWII, the Swiss Federal Council appointed the Bergier commission in 1996.
 The task for this international team was not to attack or criticize Switzerland, but rather to better understand its role during the war within a historical context.

 It’s unfortunate that despite the considerable effort and cost invested to fund this research, it isn’t openly accessible.
-However, the fact that the government commissioned the research and made it available publicly, at least in summary, is commendable.
+However, the fact that the government commissioned the research and made it available publicly, at least in summary, is commendable – and eye-opening.

-Ultimately, the report answered many of the questions I had about Switzerland’s role during WWII, outlining how they were able to pacify Nazi Germany, at times by violating the terms of their neutrality.
+Ultimately, the report answers many of the questions I had about Switzerland’s role during WWII.
+It outlines how they were able to pacify Nazi Germany, at times by violating the terms of their neutrality.
 I continue to struggle with the very concept of neutrality, in part because it underscores a fundamental difference between Swiss culture and our own.
-I now understand the idea more fully, both for its merits and its shortcomings.
+At least I now understand the idea more fully, both for its merits and its shortcomings.

 In Switzerland, it’s business as usual.

 “All the clearing credits were used by the German and Italian armies to buy Swiss machines, agricultural products and, above all, war materials, so that the loans granted by the Swiss government contravened the law of neutrality.
 On balance, this state loan can be regarded as a «toll» paid to the Axis powers, which, until 1944, effectively controlled Switzerland’s foreign trade by way of their counter-blockade.”